Classic Coconut Macaroons Recipe

 - Chewy Coconut Cookies

 - Chocolate Dipped Macaroons

 - 3 cups sweetened coconut (like Baker’s Angel Flake)

 - 2 teaspoons vanilla

 - Line two baking sheets with parchment.
 Set aside.

-- Fill skillet halfway with water and bring to a simmer.
-In heatproof bowl, combine all ingredients and place the bowl into the skillet.
+- Fill a skillet halfway with water and bring to a simmer.
+In a heatproof bowl, combine all ingredients and place the bowl into the skillet.

-- Scoop out about 2 tablespoons of batter (I used a large cookie scoop) and place about 2 inches apart on baking sheets.
+- Scoop out about 2 tablespoons of batter (I used a medium cookie scoop) and place about 2 inches apart on baking sheets.